geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/goals.md

 The more empirical this data, the better.
 Much of this will require some information about what the garden/gardener was doing before the introduction of GGC.

 Evaluation:
-* Analysis of an "onboarding" questionnaire to help establish what each gardener was doing "before" they started with GGC.
-What their technologies were, what their pain points were, etc.
+* Analysis of "pre" and "post" questionnaires.
+The pre questionnaires establish what each gardener was doing prior to GGC: what their technologies were, what their pain points were, etc. The post questionnaires establish their feelings after using GGC: what worked, what didn't work, what they wish would be changed about the app.
 * Documentation of use cases.
 * Evaluation by entreprenurial board members and/or other external stakeholders.